 - The President makes the final promotion decision.

-The Provost will oversee the implementation, including timing, of this proposal.
-Issues in implementation will include: 1) unit level development of promotion provisions for NTTF, 2) adjustment of rank definitions so that they are in compliance with this proposal, 3) establishment of the appropriate salary increments for promotions within the NTTF ranks, and 4) review of cases of current faculty in the Lecturer rank to make changes to appointments as necessary.
+The Provost will oversee the implementation, including timing, of the promotion process.
+Issues in implementation will include: 1) unit level development of promotion provisions for ITF; 2) adjustment of rank definitions so that they are in compliance with this document; 3) establishment of the appropriate salary increments for promotions within the ITF ranks; and 4) review of cases of current faculty in the Teaching Professor ranks to make changes to appointments as necessary.

-Termination policies currently in place for Michigan Tech contractual employees (e.g., coaches) will be in effect for NTTF in all categories described previously.
+Termination policies currently in place for Michigan Tech contractual employees will be in effect for ITF in all categories described previously.
 The termination policy currently in effect is found in the following paragraphs.

 Termination Policy for Contractual Employees